 How to Choose the Right School for Your Child

 I am a very list type person.
 I have always found it helpful to make a list and think things through on paper.
 So now… for this reason, I hope this is helpful.
-I am sharing the guide that I used for my children.
+I am sharing the guide that helped me compare schools to find the right school for my children.
 Here is what all you should consider:

 - What kind of school do you want?
 First decide the the kind of school you want-Public or Private.
 Then: What kind of syllabus do you want?
 There are many different types of schools here in Saudi Arabia as are the syllabus.
 What are YOU looking for?